Masterminds/godir/README.md

 With a multi-path `$GOPATH`, find which path the current package is on:

 ```
-⇒  gopt gopath
+⇒  godir gopath
 /Users/mbutcher/Code/Go
 ```

 Get the name of the current package, even with a compound `$GOPATH`:

 ```
-⇒  gopt name
+⇒  godir name
 github.com/Masterminds/glide
 ```

-Get a list of subpackages in the project with `gopt pkgs`.
+Get a list of subpackages in the project with `godir pkgs`.
 Note that this only returns packages that have source files (not including tests).

 ```
-⇒  gopt pkgs
+⇒  godir pkgs
 github.com/Masterminds/glide/action
 github.com/Masterminds/glide/cfg
 github.com/Masterminds/glide/dependency